New Zealand was the Guest of Honour at the prestigious 2012 Frankfurt Book Fair which ran from 10-14 October.

 Results in Germany show that preference for New Zealand as a destination continues to be above benchmarks for Germany post the 2012 Frankfurt Book Fair.
 June 2013 figures show a 64% preference for New Zealand (top 2 box score).
 These figures have shown steady improvement since 2012.

 Results for the quarter to June 2013 also show that 50% of Active Considerers in Germany associate NZ with “offers rich local arts and cultural experiences” – an increase from 39% in the previous quarter.

-With 9,424 extra arrivals for the 12 months to the end of March 2014, Germany has now overtaken Japan to become New Zealand's fifth largest visitor market.
+With 9,424 extra arrivals for the 12 months to the end of March 2014, Germany overtook Japan to become New Zealand's fifth largest visitor market during this time.
 Total arrivals from Germany were up 14.5 per cent for the year to 74,224 - the highest ever recorded for a 12 month period, with 6.4 per cent growth in March.
 German holiday makers are staying an average of 24 days, injecting significant value into the economy during their visit.
 Visitor arrivals for the year-end July 2014 highlight that German visitors are up 16.1 per cent.

 “New Zealand is Cooking” and restoration of Rauru meeting house

 New Zealand Trade and Enterprise (NZTE) and New Zealand meat and wine industry organisations co-sponsored the New Zealand is Cooking festival in Frankfurt in October 2012.
 Six New Zealand celebrity chefs served New Zealand cuisine and wine in two Frankfurt restaurants and at the FBF itself.
 Invitees included German and international media and German buyers.
 The festival also provided hosting opportunities for New Zealand businesses with German contacts.
 The Minister of Finance, Hon Bill English, hosted the first VIP dinner.